 S&I 7: Micro- and Nano-Photonic Devices

 Topics include, but are not limited to, microfabricated devices with sub-wavelength dimensions of optical confinement and intended for on-chip applications.
+Primarily for advances in micro/nano-photonic device design, rather than new applications of known designs.
 Device design may be based on high index contrast micro photonic structures, photonic crystals, resonators, or surface plasmons.
 Devices may be fabricated in group IV or group III-V semiconductors, or in other materials compatible with on-chip integration, including polymers.
 Devices may be passive, active or a combination thereof.
 Nonlinear effects including optomechanics in micro and nano devices, as well as linear and nonlinear effects enhanced by high index contrast waveguides, resonators or photonic crystals, are of interest.

 S&I 8: Ultrafast Optics, Optoelectronics and Applications

-Topics include, but are not limited to, ultrafast solid-state, semiconductor, and fiber (<500fs) lasers; ultrafast optoelectronic and electro-optic materials, devices, and systems; ultrafast measurement techniques and pulse shaping; new ultrafast laser materials; high average power ultrafast amplification (>1kHz); and ultrafast optical parametric oscillators and amplifiers.
+Topics include, but are not limited to, femtosecond solid-state and fiber lasers, ultrafast semiconductor lasers, optoelectronic materials, devices, and systems; ultrafast measurement and characterization techniques; femtosecond pulse shaping; carrier-envelope phase stabilization; new ultrafast laser materials; high average power ultrafast amplification (>1kHz); femtosecond wavelength conversion schemes and supercontiuum generation; and femtosecond optical parametric oscillators and amplifiers.

 S&I 9: Components, Integration, Interconnects and Signal Processing